 SEVEN: YOU DON’T HAVE TO GO FAR

 Going on long distance holidays means saving your annual leave, possibly taking unpaid leave and manoevering around children’s holidays etc. But to have a break in your own country can be as simple as three hours’ travel in a car.
 You could do it over a weekend.

 Pack the boot, book a destination accommodation venue, and go.
 It can be as spontaneous as deciding to leave a couple of days before you do.

 Travelling local means you can take friends and family along, which makes for a more relaxed experience all round – your children have company and so do you.
 If you’re single, the trip becomes a whole lot more fun, and cheaper, with your friends along.

 Seeing the country through the eyes of other people always offers a fresh perspective on life.

 Start Exploring South Africa

 SA-Venues.com is not just about finding accommodation and hotels in South Africa.
 Explore our site and read first-hand accounts and feedback from others who have gone there before you.
 It’s about knowing as much as possible about your destination so that you don’t miss those ‘amazing’ spots!
-Go on – Explore South Africa!
+Go on – Travel South Africa!